pmd/pmd/src/site/markdown/usage/cpd-usage.md

 Each rewrite made it much faster, and now it can process the JDK 1.4 java.* packages in about 4 seconds (on my workstation, at least).

-Here's a [screenshot](../images/screenshot_cpd.png) of CPD after running on the JDK java.lang package.

 Note that CPD works with Java, JSP, C, C++, C#, Fortran and PHP code.
 Your own language is missing?
 See how to add it [here](../customizing/cpd-parser-howto.html).